 - Engagement with Compuware executives and product owners

 - Opportunities to influence decision making

-After our recent and first European CAC, held in Frankfurt, Germany, a customer acknowledged that the Compuware CAC is “well organized, always interesting, [and offers] lots of food for thought.”
-I’m positive they weren’t referring to the happy hours and dinners we host during the CAC, but instead were alluding to the broader benefits customers receive by attending.
+After one of our first CAC, a customer acknowledged it was “well organized, always interesting, and offered lots of food for thought.”
+I’m positive they weren’t referring to the happy hours and dinners we host during the event, but instead were alluding to the broader benefits customers receive by attending.

-This got me thinking: as we look ahead to our next Compuware CAC in February and plan to make it even more impactful, more riveting and more packed with amazing customers committed to change, now is the perfect time to discuss the importance the CAC and why we do it.
+This got me thinking: as we look ahead to our next Compuware CAC and plan to make it even more impactful, more riveting and more packed with amazing customers committed to change, now is the perfect time to discuss the importance the event and why we do it.
 First and foremost, the CAC is advantageous for our customers.